cs3110/textbook/modules/ex_queues.md

 ## Queue Implemented with Two Lists

 Here is a second, more efficient implementation of the Queue interface, using two lists to represent a single queue.
-This representation seems to have been invented independently by (1) Hood and Melville, and by (2) our very own Prof. David Gries.
+This representation was invented by Robert Melville as part of his PhD dissertation at Cornell (*Asymptotic Complexity of Iterative Computations*, Jan 1981), which was advised by Prof. David Gries.

-1. Robert Hood and Robert Melville.
-Real-time queue operations in pure LISP.  *Information Processing Letters*, 13(2):50-53, November 1981.
-2. David Gries.  *The Science of Programming*, p.
-55. Springer-Verlag, New York, 1981.

 ```
 module TwoListQueue : Queue = struct